Oscarl214/jobhunt-helper/README.md

 # Job Application Tracker

-Job Application Tracker is a full-stack application designed to streamline job application management, helping users track, update, and organize their job applications across various industries.
+Job Application Tracker is a full-stack application designed to streamline job application management, helping users track, update, and organize their job applications across the software development & public health fields.
 This application leverages AI for tailored job recommendations and integrates cloud storage for easy file uploads, all within a secure, user-friendly environment.

 - **Home Page:** Provides an overview of tracked job applications.
 Displays individual job application details, including position, company, status, date applied, & notes.
 Users can upload supporting documents, such as resumes and cover letters, using Cloudinary integration for seamless cloud storage.
 An edit function allows users to update their applications in real time.
 - **Job Board Page:** Users can search or filter based on fields like "Developer" or "Public Health" to view tailored job boards generated through OpenAI's API, presenting relevant positions dynamically.